Learn to Play the Diatonic Button Accordion/Melodeon By-Ear Confidently with Both Hands Using The Mel Method

 I don’t have a melodeon in the key required.
 Can I still take the course?

 It depends.
-There are two course options: one for DG and another for CF diatonic accordion instruments.
+There are three course options: one for DG, one for CF and one for GC diatonic accordion instruments.
 If you have one of these tunings, simply select the course that is appropriate for your instrument when you click the enroll button.

 However, the sound will not match as we will be playing in different notes in different keys.
 I will sound different to you and you won’t be able to play along with me with the sound on.
 You can however ‘mimic’ me by muting the video and following my finger movements which will in most cases match exactly.
 The note names will be different between us.